Yamato-Security/hayabusa/doc/RustPerformance-English.md

     }
 }
 ```
-speed improves by about 20 times than before.
+speed will improve by about 20 times.

-### Effectiveness（Example From Our Pull Request）   <!-- omit in toc -->
+### Effectiveness（Real example from a Pull Request）   <!-- omit in toc -->
 In the following example, the above method is used.
 - [Improving speed by adding string length match before regular expression match #883](https://github.com/Yamato-Security/hayabusa/pull/883)

 This improved speed by about 15%.

+## Do not compile with codegen-units=1
+Many articles on performance optimization with Rust advise to add `codegen-units = 1` under the `[profile.release]` section.
+This will cause slower compilation times as the default is to compile in parallel but in theory should result in more optimized and faster code.
+However, in our testing, Hayabusa actually runs slower with this option turned on and compilation takes longer so we keep this off.
+The binary size of the executable is about 100kb smaller so this may be ideal for embedded systems where hard disk space is limited.

 # Reducing memory usage

 ## Avoid unnecessary use of clone(), to_string(), and to_owned()
-The easy use of [clone()](https://doc.rust-lang.org/std/) or [clone/trait.Clone.html)(https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) as a means of resolving compilation errors related to [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) may result in a loss of data, depending on the amount and frequency of data to be retained.
-Clone/trait.Clone.html) or [to_string()](https://doc.rust-lang.org/std/string/trait.ToString.html) may cause bottlenecks depending on the amount and frequency of data to be retained.
-The following is a list of the possible bottlenecks.

-One easy way to get rid of compile errors dealing with [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) is to use [clone()](https://doc.rust-lang.org/std/clone/trait.Clone.html), [to_string()](https://doc.rust-lang.org/std/string/trait.ToString.html) and [to_owned()](https://doc.rust-lang.org/std/borrow/trait.ToOwned.html).
-However, these can become bottlenecks depending on the amount and frequency of data.
+Using [clone()](https://doc.rust-lang.org/std/clone/trait.Clone.html) or [to_string()](https://doc.rust-lang.org/std/string/trait.ToString.html) are easy ways to resolve compilation errors related to [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html).
+However, they will usually result in high usage of memory and should be avoided.
 It is always best to first see if you can replace them with low cost [references](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html).

 ### Before  <!-- omit in toc -->
 For example, if you want to iterate the same `Vec` multiple times, you can use [clone()](https://doc.rust-lang.org/std/clone/trait.Clone.html) to eliminate compilation errors.